lemoncheesecake/lemoncheesecake/README.md

 ```

 In the launcher code example:
-- TestSuite classes are imported from files in the "tests" directory using `import_testsuites_in_directory`
+- TestSuite classes are imported from files in the "tests" directory using `import_testsuites_from_directory`
 - these classes are loaded into the launcher using the `load_testsuites` method
 - the `handle_cli` method run the tests according to the options passed by the user, the usage of the launcher script looks like this:
 ```